 You also need to assess the liability concerns.
 For example, a subsidiary can be a better choice if the parent company wants to limit the liability.

-What are the advantages and disadvantages of setting up a branch office?
+What are the pros and cons of setting up a branch office?

 Setting up branch offices has both pros and cons.
 In this section, we will discuss some of them.